Pasukaru/DSP-Mods/AutoStationConfig/Release/README.md

+﻿
-﻿# AutoStationConfig
+# AutoStationConfig

 [![GitHub](https://img.shields.io/github/license/pasukaru/DSP-Mods?style=for-the-badge)](https://github.com/Pasukaru/DSP-Mods/tree/main/AutoStationConfig)

 ## Features

-This mod automatically configures PLS (Planetary Logistics Stations) ILS (Interstellar Logistics Station) when they are placed.
+This mod automatically configures PLS (Planetary Logistics Stations) and ILS (Interstellar Logistics Station) when they are placed.
-Currently, the mod itself is not configurable.

 This mod is intended for faster scaling of your production lines in end-game.

-PLS will be setup like this:
+By default, PLS will be setup like this (all of this can be changed via config):
 - Automatically **add Drones from inventory** (if you don't have enough, it will use all that are available)
 - **Max Charging Power**: Max
 - **Transport Range of Drones**: Max (180°)
 - **Min Load of Drones**: 100%

-ILS will be setup like this:
+By default, ILS will be setup like this (all of this can be changed via config):
 - Automatically **add Drones & Vessels from inventory** (if you don't have enough, it will use all that are available)
 - **Max Charging Power**: Max
 - **Transport Range of Drones & Vessels**: Max (180° (Drones), Infinite (Vessels))